rocketproplab/rpl-blast/README.md

 ```
 Open http://127.0.0.1:8000 in your browser.

-The UI reuses the legacy templates and static assets under `BLAST_web plotly subplot/app/`.
+The FastAPI app serves templates from `frontend/app/templates` and static assets from `frontend/app/static`.
 The `/data` endpoint returns adjusted sensor values, and also exposes `raw`, `adjusted`, and `offsets` for calibration-aware clients.

 ### Calibration
 - UI controls are available under the plots on the Pressure and Thermocouples pages.